QingyuLiu0521/ICSD/README.md

 <!-- This following README will introduce the usage guide of the corresponded code. -->

 ## Data Preview 🔍
-The demo folder provides four aaudio samples that you can download and listen to.
+The demo folder provides four audio samples that you can download and listen to.

 ## Run the Baseline system 👨‍💻
 ...